 - 1. Visual acuity, such as is needed in the accurate preparation and administration of medications, and for the observation necessary for patient assessment and nursing care. - 2.
 Auditory perception to receive verbal communication from patients and members of the health team and to assess health needs of people using monitoring devices such as stethoscopes, intravenous infusion pumps, cardiac monitors, fire alarms, etc. - 3.
 Gross and fine motor coordination to respond promptly and to implement the skills required in meeting patient health care needs safely.
 These include, but are not limited to, manipulation of equipment and performance of CPR. - 4.
-Intellectual function, cognitive, psychological, and emotional stability to plan, implement, and provide safe care - This is to verify that has been under my care for the treatment of illness,
+Intellectual function, cognitive, psychological, and emotional stability to plan, implement, and provide safe care for patients.